nus-cs2103-AY1718S1/addressbook-level4/collated/main/marvinchin.md

     }

     /**
-     * Parses the string to get the list of options, and a filtered argument string with the options removed.
+     * Parses the {@code String} to get the list of options, and a filtered argument string with the options removed.
      */
     private void parse(String args) {
         String[] splitArgs = args.split("\\s+");